Self-Assessment Tests are Unreliable Measures of LLM Personality: Introduction

 \section{Introduction}

-As large language models (LLM) get bigger and better \citep{gpt1,gpt2, gpt3, gpt3.5, chatgpt, gpt4, opt, llama, llama2}, they are now being used to augment humans in many different capacities.
-For example, LLMs are being used for creative writing \cite{llmwriting}, as educators \cite{llmeducation}, as personalized assistants \cite{llmpersonalization} and in many other scenarios \cite{llmlabor}.
-As more use cases of LLMs emerge every day, it has now become important to analyze and measure behavior of such models.
-While LLMs now go through safety training during and before alignment \citep{chatgpt, gpt4, llama2} to prevent harmful behavior, the measurement of behavior of such models is still not an exact science.
+As large language models (LLM) evolve and scale up \citep{gpt1,gpt2, gpt3, gpt3.5, chatgpt, gpt4, opt, llama, llama2}, they are now being used to augment humans in many different domains.
+For example, LLMs are being used as creative writers \cite{llmwriting}, as educators \cite{llmeducation}, as personalized assistants \cite{llmpersonalization} and in many other scenarios \cite{llmlabor}.
+As more use cases of LLMs emerge every day, it has now become important to analyze and measure the behavior of such models.
+While LLMs now go through safety training to prevent harmful behavior \citep{chatgpt, gpt4, llama2}, the measurement of behavior of such models is still not an exact science.

-A recent line of research has attempted to measure LLM behavior using methods used to analyze and measure human behavior, and applying them on LLMs.
-Personality in humans as defined by the American Psychological Association is an enduring characteristic and behavior that is unique to a person \cite{personality_definition-apa}.
-Numerous recent studies have naively tried to measure personality in LLMs using self-assessment tests created to measure human personality \citep{personality1-karra, personality2-mpi, personality3-whoisgpt, personality4-identifying, personality5-enfj, personality6-temporal, personality7-berkeley, personality8-mbti, personality9-text2behavior}.
-Self-assessment tests for humans contain a list of questions where a test taker usually responds to a situation by rating their response on a Likert-type scale \cite{likert1932technique}, usually ranging from 1 to 5 or 1 to 7. \cite{personality2-mpi} also claim that low standard deviation in personality scores is a proof of existence of personality in LLMs.
+Personality in humans as defined by the American Psychological Association is an enduring characteristic and behavior that comprise a person’s unique adjustment to life \cite{personality_definition-apa}.
+Numerous recent studies have naively tried to measure personality in LLMs using self-assessment tests created to measure human personality \citep{personality1-karra, personality2-mpi, personality3-whoisgpt, personality10-akshat, personality4-identifying, personality5-enfj, personality6-temporal, personality7-berkeley, personality8-mbti, personality9-text2behavior}.
+Self-assessment tests for humans contain a list of questions where a test taker usually responds to a situation by rating themselves on a Likert-type scale \cite{likert1932technique}, typically ranging from 1 to 5 or 1 to 7.
+Examples of such questions are given in Table \ref{tab:questions}.
 While these self-assessment tests have been shown to be reliable measures of personality for humans \citep{psych_personality-1, psych_personality-2, psych_personality-3}, the direct applicability of these tests for measuring LLM personality cannot be taken for granted.